Full analysis of CP violation induced by the decay angular correlations in four-body cascade decays of heavy hadrons

-We have presented all the angular correlations among the three kinematical angles $\theta_a$, $\theta_b$, and $\varphi$ for the four-body decays $H_Q\to a(\to12)b(\to34)$.
+We have presented CPAs corresponding to all the angular correlations among the three kinematical angles $\theta_a$, $\theta_b$, and $\varphi$ for the four-body decays $H_Q\to a(\to12)b(\to34)$, which serve as the foundation for the CP-violation analysis discussed below.
 However, to complete the discussion, there is still one important issue missing.
 As was discussed, we also take into account the interferences between different intermediate resonances.
 But when considering the corresponding CP violation, only one part of the interference term, either the real or the imaginary part, contributes to the CPV observable.
 It is possible sometime to retrieve the other part of the interference term.
 We will come to this point in the application part.